 is featured in the following itinerary:

 Dive between two continents in Iceland's crystal clear waters.
-Experience a unique diving experience at Silfra as part of a long weekend break to the land of fire and ice, a nation with stunning natural marvels.
+Include this unique experience at Silfra as part of a long weekend break to the land of fire and ice, a nation with stunning natural marvels.